Gene therapy: 1990s

-The first approved gene therapy clinical research in the US took place on 14 September 1990, at the National Institutes of Health (NIH), under the direction of William French Anderson.
+The first approved gene therapy clinical research in the US took place in September 1990, at the National Institutes of Health (NIH), under the direction of William French Anderson.
 Four-year-old Ashanti DeSilva received treatment for a genetic defect that left her with adenosine deaminase deficiency (ADA-SCID), a severe immune system deficiency.
 The defective gene of the patient's blood cells was replaced by the functional variant.
 Ashanti's immune system was partially restored by the therapy.
 Production of the missing enzyme was temporarily stimulated, but the new cells with functional genes were not generated.
 She led a normal life only with the regular injections performed every two months.
 The effects were successful, but temporary.

 Cancer gene therapy was introduced in 1992/93 (Trojan et al. 1993).
 The treatment of glioblastoma multiforme, the malignant brain tumor whose outcome is always fatal, was done using a vector expressing antisense IGF-I RNA (clinical trial approved by NIH protocol no.1602 24 November 1993, and by the FDA in 1994).
 This therapy also represents the beginning of cancer immunogene therapy, a treatment which proves to be effective due to the anti-tumor mechanism of IGF-I antisense, which is related to strong immune and apoptotic phenomena.

 In 1992, Claudio Bordignon, working at the Vita-Salute San Raffaele University, performed the first gene therapy procedure using hematopoietic stem cells as vectors to deliver genes intended to correct hereditary diseases.
 In 2002, this work led to the publication of the first successful gene therapy treatment for ADA-SCID.
 The success of a multi-center trial for treating children with SCID (severe combined immune deficiency or "bubble boy" disease) from 2000 and 2002, was questioned when two of the ten children treated at the trial's Paris center developed a leukemia-like condition.
 Clinical trials were halted temporarily in 2002, but resumed after regulatory review of the protocol in the US, the United Kingdom, France, Italy, and Germany.

 In 1993, Andrew Gobea was born with SCID following prenatal genetic screening.
 Blood was removed from his mother's placenta and umbilical cord immediately after birth, to acquire stem cells.
 The allele that codes for adenosine deaminase (ADA) was obtained and inserted into a retrovirus.
 Retroviruses and stem cells were mixed, after which the viruses inserted the gene into the stem cell chromosomes.
 Stem cells containing the working ADA gene were injected into Andrew's blood.
 Injections of the ADA enzyme were also given weekly.
 For four years T cells (white blood cells), produced by stem cells, made ADA enzymes using the ADA gene.
 After four years more treatment was needed.

+In 1996, Luigi Naldini and Didier Trono developed a new class of gene therapy vectors based on HIV capable of infecting non-dividing cells that have since then been widely used in clinical and research settings, pioneering lentivirals vector in gene therapy.